 Is not this what Jesus taught?
-It was when the disciples disputed who should be greatest; when He saw how the Pharisees loved the chief place at feasts and the chief seats in the synagogues; when He had given them the example of washing their feet,-that He taught Eis lessons of humility.
+It was when the disciples disputed who should be greatest; when He saw how the Pharisees loved the chief place at feasts and the chief seats in the synagogues; when He had given them the example of washing their feet, that He taught His lessons of humility.
 Humility before God is nothing if not proved in humility before men.

 It is even so in the teaching of Paul.
-To the Romans He writes: "In honor preferring one another"; "Set not your mind on high things, but condescend to those that are lowly"; "Be not wise in your own conceit."
+To the Romans He writes: "In honor preferring one another"; "Set not your mind on high things, but condescend to those that are lowly."
+"Be not wise in your own conceit."
 To the Corinthians: "Love," and there is no love without humility as its root, "vaunteth not itself, is not puffed up, seeketh not its own, is not provoked."
 To the Galatians: "Through love be servants one of another.
 Let us not be desirous of vainglory, provoking one another, envying one another."
 To the Ephesians, immediately after the three wonderful chapters on the heavenly life: "Therefore, walk with all lowliness and meekness, with long-suffering, forbearing one another in love"; "Giving thanks always, subjecting yourselves one to another in the fear of Christ."
 To the Philippians: "Doing nothing through faction or vainglory, but in lowliness of mind, each counting other better than himself.
 Have the mind in you which was also in Christ Jesus, who emptied Himself, taking the form of a servant, and humbled Himself."
-And to the Colossians: "Put on a heart of compassion, kindness, humility, meekness, longsuffering, forbearing one another, and forgiving each other, even as the Lord forgave you."
-It is in our relation to one another, in our treatment of one another, that the true lowliness of mind and the heart of humility are to be seen.
+And to the Colossians: "Put on a heart of compassion, kindness, humility, meekness, long-suffering, forebearing one another, in our treatment of one another, that the true lowliness of mind and the heart of humility are to be seen.
 Our humility before God has no value, but as it prepares us to reveal the humility of Jesus to our fellow-men.
 Let us study humility in daily life in the light of these words.